woa2000/MobileDimensionTracker/replit.md

 ## Overview

-This is a full-stack web application built as a task management system (called "Executor") designed for technicians to manage field work tasks.
+This is a full-stack web application built as a task management system (called "Executor") designed for retail associates to manage store operations tasks.
 The application features a mobile-first design with React frontend and Express backend, using PostgreSQL for data persistence and Drizzle ORM for database operations.

 ## System Architecture